tacodevelops/tacodevelops/README.md

 # 💫 About Me:
 Hey, I am Taco, a full-stack developer and game developer!
 I have been programming for six years and creating games for seven years.
 I love coding and hope to do it as a job someday.
 I love making games too.
 I am now exclusively using GDevelop, and I create games for fun.
 I post them on platforms like Crazy Games, Poki, Itch.io, and more.
-I enjoy pushing code to its limits!
+I enjoy pushing code to its limits~
 I love making tools to automate things!

 # 🔨 What I am currently working on:
 -My own 3d Game Engine with C++ (only 3d)<br>
 -My own programming language, Lua# looks like Lua and compiles to JS, also has static typing!<br>
 -My own 2d Game Engine with Java. (only 2d)<br>
 # 🌱 I am currently learning:
 -Data Science<br>